aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/converting/convert-visio-to-html/_index.it.md

 ﻿---
-title:  Converti Visio in formato HTML
+title: Convert Visio to HTML format
-linktitle: Converti Visio in HTML
+linktitle: Convert Visio to HTML
 type: docs
 weight: 30
 url: /it/python-java/convert-visio-to-html/
 description: This topic show you how to convert Visio to html formats using Aspose.Diagram for Python via Java.
 Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to html with a few lines of code.
 ---
-## **Esporta Visio in HTML** ##
+## **Esporta da Visio a HTML** ##
- Questo articolo spiega come esportare un Microsoft Visio diagram in HTML utilizzando[Aspose.Diagram per Python tramite Java](https://products.aspose.com/diagram/python-java/) API.
+This article explains how to export a Microsoft Visio diagram to HTML using [Aspose.Diagram for Python via Java](https://products.aspose.com/diagram/python-java/) API.

-Usare il costruttore della classe Diagram per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.
-Gli sviluppatori possono salvare l'HTML risultante nella memoria locale o direttamente in un'istanza di flusso.
+Use the Diagram class constructor to read the diagram files and the Save method to export the diagram to any supported image format.
+Developers can save resultant HTML in the local storage or directly to a stream instance.

- L'immagine sotto mostra a[VSD fascicolo](ExportToHTML.vsd)sta per essere salvato in formato PNG. È possibile utilizzare anche altri formati diagram (VSDX, VSTM, VSTM, VSSX, VSS, VSSM, VDX, VST, VSTX, VDX, VTX o 03.4811)
+ L'immagine sotto mostra a[VSD fascicolo](ExportToHTML.vsd) about to be saved to PNG format.
+You can use other diagram formats (VSDX, VSTM, VSTM, VSSX, VSS, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 **Inserisci diagram.**

 ![cose da fare:immagine_alt_testo](http://i.imgur.com/YX4BNNq.png)

-Per esportare VSD diagram in HTML, procedere come segue:
+In order to export VSD diagram to HTML, perform the following steps:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe Dagram e imposta HTML come formato di output.
+1. Call the Dagram class' Save method and set HTML as the output format.

-L'immagine seguente mostra il file HTML di output.
+L'immagine seguente mostra il file di output HTML.

-**Uscita HTML diagram.**
+**Output HTML diagram.**

 ![cose da fare:immagine_alt_testo](http://i.imgur.com/syavUqI.png)

-### **Salva l'HTML risultante nella memoria locale**
+### **Save resultant HTML in the local storage**
 Il file risultante può essere salvato passando una stringa di percorso completa, inclusi il nome file e l'estensione, ad esempio @"c:\temp\MyOutput.html".

-#### **Salva l'HTML risultante nell'esempio di programmazione dell'archiviazione locale**
+#### **Save Resultant HTML in Local Storage Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToHTML.py" >}}

-### **Salva l'HTML risultante in un'istanza di flusso**
+### **Save resultant HTML in a stream instance**
-È per caso d'uso salvare l'HTML risultante in un database o in un repository senza memorizzarlo nella memoria locale.
-Questa funzione incorpora anche altre risorse risultanti dell'HTML, ad esempio caratteri, CSS (contenenti le informazioni sullo stile) e immagini.
-Poiché salva un singolo file HTML nell'istanza del flusso.
+It is for use case to save the resultant HTML in a database or repository without storing it in the local storage.
+This feature also embeds other resultant resources of the HTML, e.g. fonts, CSS (containing the style information) and images.
+Since it saves a single HTML file into the stream instance.
-#### **Salva l'HTML risultante in un esempio di programmazione del flusso**
+#### **Save Resultant HTML in a Stream Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportHTMLinStream.py" >}}